 Skip to main content

-Kids Ministry Part 3
+Youth Ministry Part 3

-Welcome back to my Wednesday Kids Ministry series.
+Welcome back to my Wednesday Youth Ministry series.
 This week I want to talk give some good ideas for object lessons.
 I have been part of many object lessons over the years.
 Some of them were totally awesome, others were not so awesome (always practice before hand!).
 Here are a few of the ones that really seem to drive the point of the lesson home.

 1. The Apple (The Trinity)